scalar-labs/scalardb/docs/backup-restore.md

 If you want to restore multiple tables with a single command, you can create a script to restore multiple tables using the AWS CLI commands.

-It is recommended to enable point-in-time recovery (PITR) for continuous backup creation and auto-scaling for better performance.
+It is highly recommended to enable point-in-time recovery (PITR) for continuous backup creation and auto-scaling for better performance.
 Auto-scaling dynamically adjusts provisioned throughput capacity on your behalf in response to actual traffic patterns.
 DynamoDB will not enable PITR and auto-scaling by default after restoring.

 You can enable continuous backup and auto-scaling using the schema loader or Amazon DynamoDB console.
 Configuring the continuous backup and auto-scaling is easier if you use the schema loader.